one of the first industries in the colony of Virginia was shipbuilding

 Source: City of Norfolk, Norfolk From the Air

 The Commonwealth of Virginia has consolidated control of the terminals that handle containerized cargo.
-The Virginia Port Athority owns or leases all the facilities where consumer goods from China and Europe are unloaded, though private companies still control individual shipping terminals for coal, petroleum, and grain.
+The Virginia Port Authority owns or leases all the facilities where consumer goods from China and Europe are unloaded, though private companies still control individual shipping terminals for coal, petroleum, and grain.
 Consolidation has increased efficiency, allowing the state to schedule loading/unloading where space will be available.

-The state even owns the chassis used to move containers from ships to rail cars or trucks.
+A key reason for the smooth operations in Virginia during the COVID-19 pandemic was that it was the only place in North America in 2021 where the port owned the chassis pool.
+The port, a state agency, owns the chassis used to move containers from ships to rail cars or trucks.
 Having the state allocate all the chassis helps minimize congestion.
 In the "bad old days" when shippers owned the chassis, it was common for one company to have a shortage while another company's surplus supply sat idle.

-In 2020, the largest container ship ever to visit the East Coast to that time stopped at the Virginia International Gateway (VIG) terminal.
+In 2020, the largest container ship ever to visit the East Coast up to that time stopped at the Virginia International Gateway (VIG) terminal.
 It could carry 15,072 TEUs (twenty-foot equivalent units at one time, but such vessels top at multiple ports to load/unload just a portion of their cargo.
-At the Portsmouth terminal, port workers moved 3,300 containers from the ship as imported goods, or onto it for export.2
+At the Portsmouth terminal, port workers moved 3,300 containers from the ship as imported goods, or onto it for export.9

 massive container ships stop at the three terminals of the Port of Virginia in Hampton Roads